Here we are with another of my hard to read blogs/reviews or whatever you like to call it. As always sorry about the poor grammar etc etc etc

 It was great to receive an email just after I had got back from a lovely trip around Wales and then the North of Scotland that had a subject of ‘Firecrest Sample’ back in October.
 I was further delighted when I read it said it was one of the new Pro range of the Firecrest filters they would like to send me…

 To be completely honest the 1st thing that crossed my mind was how the heck do you perfect perfection.
 I have used there filters that I have paid for with my own hard earnt cash for years now, so I know what they produce is second to nothing

 But upon reading up on everything it soon became very clear that the small subtle changes had indeed made things that little bit nicer.

 As always there is no better proof than testing something out for yourself.
 Those that have been on my workshops will know I always lend out my gear, so you can get that real try before you buy experience, so if I ever bump into you along the coast just give me a shout if you want to have a go on something I have talked about on here.
-And remember than when grabbing your filters of the Formatt website to use the code DIBSM10 for a immediate 10% saving on your order
+And remember that when grabbing your filters of the Formatt-Hitech website to use the code DIBSM10 for an immediate 10% saving on your order